Dubai's Sheikh Mohammed ordered phones of ex-wife and lawyers to be hacked, UK court says | Law-Order

 Instead of showing any concern for the safety of the mother of his children, "he has marshalled a formidable forensic team to challenge the findings sought by the mother and to fight the case against her on every point," McFarlane said.
 He concluded, and the Court of Appeal agreed, that the sheikh had authorised the hacking of six phones which took place between July and August 2020 when a vulnerability in Apple's iPhone systems was exploited.

-Expert cyber analysis revealed that on one occasion 265 megabytes of data was uploaded from Haya's phone, the equivalent of 24 hours of voice recording or 500 photos.
+Expert cyber analysis revealed that on one occasion 265 megabytes of data were downloaded from Haya's phone, the equivalent of 24 hours of voice recording or 500 photos.
 Exactly how much data and what information was taken from her and the other phones has not been determined.

 Haya and Mohammed have been fixtures in British high society for decades and both are on friendly terms with members of the British royal family including Queen Elizabeth.
 The sheikh, through the Godolphin stable which he founded, is a major player and investor in the British horse racing industry.
 His horse Adayar won this year's famous Epsom Derby flat race.